Tempe Criminal Appeals Attorney

 Prisoners' Rights: Parole Hearings, Interstate Compact and Work Furlough

-Our firm handles cases involving prisoners' rights, including: parole
+Our firm handles all types of cases involving prisoners' rights, including:

-hearings, matters involving interstate compact requests and assistance
+interstate compact requests and assistance with participation in

-The board will then either approve, with conditions the Board deems appropriate,
+then either approve, with conditions the Board deems appropriate, or reject

 parole violation hearings which may result after an individual has been